KILTprotocol/docs/sdk/02_tutorial/03_overview.md

 <!-- TODO: Find out more link… -->

-A presentation is derived from a credential and does not need to contain all attributes.
+A presentation is derived from a credential and doesn't need to contain all attributes.

 After the request, the <span className="label-role claimer">Claimer</span> can choose to hide elements of their credentials that aren't relevant to the claim.
 For example, hide their address from their ID if the <span className="label-role verifier">Verifier</span> is only interested in their age.